 - How to get a free car, SUV, or minivan, courtesy of the I.R.
 S.

 - Understanding seniors – what make them tick – how to talk to them.

 In chapter 8 of your guide, you’ll find all the resources you’ll need to start making money right away, including:

 - A list of 16 major medicaid brokers to contact for work.
 Thanks to payments from the Social Security Administration, all 50 states cover the cost of transporting medical patients to and from their medical appointments if they cannot drive.
 Most states use brokers to manage the transportation, so you must sign up with a broker who covers your area to get your share of this work.
 (One online company is charging $97 just for this list!)

 - A list of insurance brokers who specialize in NEMT and senior transportation insurance.
 They know the business, so you’ll get better rates than from your local insurance agent.

 - If you’re looking for a new or used mobility van or just the equipment, such as a wheelchair ramp, to add to your van, start with this list of 12 suppliers.

 - The two essential forms for a senior transportation service are a trip log and a customer service request form.
-You’ll find them both here, ready to use.
+You’ll find them both here.